 I’ve heard that some people find the new rooms to be lacking in Disney touches, but the Mickey and Pluto pop art above the beds brought enough Disney into the room for us.
 After all, we spend our times in the parks where there’s plenty of Disney, so we can be forgiving of fewer Disney touches in the rooms.

 Our friend Jaclyn joined us on our trip, which meant three of us in the room at Pop Century, so we had both beds pulled down and in use during the entirety of our stay.
 I noticed it’s quite a tight squeeze between the two beds, but it didn’t really affect our comfort level and it wasn’t a burden.
 One thing we did notice was that the outlet on the far side of the murphy bed wouldn’t work when the light above the bed was turned off.
 We’re not sure if that’s how all the rooms are, or if it was just a glitch in ours.
-Also, the light switch for the murphy bed side of the room was also located closer to the other bed, making it a bit of a reach for the guest in the murphy bed, but a small inconvenience which went unnoticed soon after.
+Also, the light switch for the murphy bed side of the room was located closer to the other bed, making it a bit of a reach for the guest in the murphy bed, but a small inconvenience which went unnoticed soon after.

-The entire bathroom area is separated from the sleeping area by a heavy sliding door, as opposed to the curtain that we’ve seen in the other value resort rooms.
+The entire bathroom area is separated from the sleeping area by a heavy sliding door, as opposed to the curtain that we’ve seen in the old value resort rooms.
 We much prefer the sliding door as it creates more of a separation and increased privacy.
 The one drawback I noticed was the lack of air movement in the bathroom.
 There wasn’t an AC vent, and the fan seemed to somewhat randomly turn on and off in the shower.
 Though we thought it was activated by movement, our flailing arms proved that it didn’t seem to be the case.
 We’re still not sure how or when that fan goes on, but it would have been nice to have some control over it.
 Because we couldn’t turn the fan on when we wanted, it did make for a stuffy area when getting ready after a shower especially if the sliding door was closed between the sleeping area.

-Crowds and Transportation
+Crowds and Buses

 I will say even though we had to wait longer than we are used to at the end of the night, they did make an effort to send extra buses at park closing.
 We even got to take a Disney Cruise Line bus one night!
-Disney is well-aware of the increased need for buses at peak times and they were making an effort to accommodate guests, although we did still feel as if we waited quite a while at times.
+Disney is well-aware of the increased need for buses at peak times and they were making an effort to accommodate guests, even if we did still feel as if we waited quite a while at times.

-What it all really comes down to is would we stay here again?
+For Ryan and I, would we stay at Pop Century again?
 And would we recommend someone stay here?
-Yes and yes.
-Of course there are multiple factors to consider when choosing a resort, but with the newly refurbished rooms, Pop Century is a great option.
-And did we mention they have Dole Whips here?!
+The answers are yes and yes.
+Of course there are multiple factors to consider when choosing a resort, but with the refurbished rooms and the Skyliner, Pop Century is a great option.